Outline

 It’s really a no-brainer, as “Referred customers have a 37% higher retention rate compared to other customers gained through other marketing channels.”

 Your clients are your biggest advocates.
-Incentivizing their referrals will also act as a nurturing tool for client relationships.
+Incentivizing their referrals with an offer or discount will also act as a nurturing tool for client relationships.

 Review Sites - We all know the plethora of review sites available for a range of different industries.
-From TripAdvisor, to the umpteen amount of car review sites.
-SaaS products are no different.
+SaaS has its own set including G2, Capterra, TrustRadius, and Product Hunt.

 Review sites can have potential customers comparing SaaS Products, or looking for specific solutions to meet their software needs.
-Either way, it's an easy win to sign-up to top review sites like G2, Capterra or Product Hunt.
-Start building your product review score by listing your product and the value it will hold to potential customers.
+Either way, it's an easy win to sign up to top review sites and start building your product review score by incentivizing happy customers to leave a review.

 Firstly SaaS stands for Software as a Service.
 It’s a business model where the software is accessed over the internet, rather than installing and maintaining the software on your own device.